Taranks7/Streamlit/README.md

-# Web application displaying stock closing prices of the S&P 500 companies
+# Stock closing prices of S&P500 companies

 - using the streamlit framework to create a web application